stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-We next introduce a new base-class for domain objects that contain a handle:
+Domain objects that contain a handle are refactored to implement the following new abstraction:

 ```java
 public interface NativeObject {